 Interests in mineral exploration properties are recorded at cost.
 Exploration expenditures, other than those of a general nature, relating to mineral properties in which an interest is retained are deferred and carried as an asset until the results of the projects are known.
 If the project is unsuccessful or if exploration has ceased because continuation is not economically feasible, the cost of the property and the related exploration expenditures are written off.
-During 2012 and 2011, the Company only capitalized costs on its core properties and expensed all costs related to properties that were of a secondary focus.
+The Company only capitalizes costs on its core properties and expenses all costs related to properties that were of a secondary focus.